kr15h/projection-mapping-with-rpi/slides.md

 ```

 Use **CTRL + X** to exit.
 Nano will ask if you sure.
 Hit **Y** to confirm and **ENTER** to write to the file.

 ---

+# Troubleshooting

+In case your terminal is not behaving as expected, try to use the following key combination to exit the frozen state.

+**CTRL + C**

+If that does not help, do a hard reboot by unplugging the power source.

+---